AttorneyOnline/AO3Protocol/assets.md

     emotes: ordinal set of emotes [
         {
             name: string
+            icon: string
+                // The path to the icon for the button.
+                // Recommended 64x64 or 128x128.
             idle: animation
             talking_preanim: animation
                 // Another preanimation before this one can be chained by